thunder033/ArraySearch/README.md

 `var find = require('arraysearch').Finder`

-This module can be used outside of Node, simply comment out the "module.exports" at the end of the file and initialize the finder:
+This module can be used outside of Node, simply include the script and initialize the finder:

 `var find = new Finder();`